nilearn/nilearn/doc/introduction.rst

-Besides, you can find help on :neurostars:`neurostars <>` for questions releated to ``nilearn`` and to computational neuroscience in general.
+Besides, you can find help on :neurostars:`neurostars <>` for questions related to ``nilearn`` and to computational neuroscience in general.
 Finally, the ``nilearn`` team organizes weekly :ref:`office hours <quickstart>`.
 We can also be reached on :ref:`github <https://github.com/nilearn/nilearn/issues>` in case you find a bug.